raspberrypi/documentation/troubleshooting/desktop.md

 ### Raspberry Pi OS Lite

-The lite version of our OS does not come with an installed desktop, so will always boot to a console until you install a desktop.
+The lite version of our OS does not come with an installed desktop, so will always boot to a console until you install one.
 You can install our desktop in to Lite using the following instructions.

 ```
 sudo apt update